 Downtown Disney

 Just outside the hotel, you’ll find a bunch of quick-service and table-service dining choices.
 Hop over to our Downtown Disney restaurant post to find the best choice for you.
+Our favorite breakfast is at Tiendita.
+They have the best breakfast burritos and quesadillas for the best value on property.
+Yum!

-We recommend getting a reservation if you want to dine at Storytellers Café, Napa Rose or the GCH Craftsman Bar (or even some Downtown Disney locations).
-Reservations can open up to 60 days in advance anytime at 6 a.m.
+We recommend getting a reservation if you want to dine at Storytellers Cafe, Napa Rose or the GCH Craftsman Bar (or even some Downtown Disney locations).
+Reservations can open up to 60 days in advance at 6 a.m.
 Some locations do open up reservation times later, so if you do not see what you want, keep checking back.
 If you don't get a reservation, you may be able to join the walk-up availability list through the Disneyland app.

 Holiday Cart in the Lobby

 At certain times of the year, you can hop by the cookie cart in the lobby to get all kinds of yummy goodness from cookies and other baked goods, cookie shots, hot cider and even adult beverages.
-During holiday time, we always hop by for the gingerbread cookies and cider, which we enjoy by the fire.
+During Holiday Time, we always hop by for the gingerbread cookies and cider, which we enjoy by the fire.
 In February, you may find Lunar New Year and Valentine's Day treats.
 Keep an eye out throughout the year for seasonal cookies and treats (such as for Season of the Force, the Fourth of July or spooky treats at Halloween Time).
 The cart is usually open in the afternoon and evening.

 Grills

 Did you know this hotel has grills?
 You can grill up some food for your family.
-And the door that takes you to the grills is also on the short path to the Pixar Pier theme park entrance into Disney California Adventure.

 What to Consider Before Staying at Disney's Grand Californian Hotel & Spa